bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 Additionally, in certain situations, reserved keywords MUST be used.
 When custom modifications are made to a commercially available cap or a custom cap is used, then the reserved keyword `custom` MUST be used for the `CapManufacturersModelName` field.
-When a custom made cap is used, that is, no (modified) commercially available cap, the reserved keyword `custom` MUST be used in the `CapManufacturer` field.
+When a custom-made cap is used, that is, no (modified) commercially available cap, the reserved keyword `custom` MUST be used in the `CapManufacturer` field.
 If no cap is used, the reserved keyword `none` MUST be used in the `CapManufacturer` and `CapManufacturersModelName` field.